usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/Sprint-3/Running a Successful Evaluation.md

 * Carefully reviewed each proposal
 * Has nothing to hide

-## What Companies Are Really Looking For
+## What companies are really looking for

 When companies request feedback, they are trying to understand a few critical things, such as: